fabsgc/scaffolding/README.md

  - **update**
  - **delete**

-You can override all of these method to custom your administration
+You can override all of these methods to custom your administration

 Licence :
 -----------